llm-bible/llm-bible.github.io/_publications/chen2024take.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.14270"}
   - {name: "Code", url: "https://github.com/VITA-Group/HardFocusTraining"}
-tags: ['Efficiency And Optimization', 'Has Code', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'Has Code', 'Tools', 'Training Techniques']
 ---
 In the rapidly advancing arena of large language models (LLMs), a key challenge is to enhance their capabilities amid a looming shortage of